openmobilehub/react-native-omh-maps/CONTRIBUTING.md

 - `yarn typecheck`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
+- `yarn build`: build the library.
+- `yarn sample-app *`: alias for running scripts in the example app workspace, e.g.:
   - `yarn sample-app start`: start the Metro server for the example app.
   - `yarn sample-app android`: run the example app on Android.
   - `yarn sample-app ios`: run the example app on iOS.
+  - `yarn sample-app build:android`: build the example app for Android.
+    - `yarn sample-app build:ios`: build the example app for iOS.

 ### Sending a pull request